AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/example-apps/react-app.md

   + `dev-token`: Use dev token for local development on AEM as a Cloud Service
   + `basic`: Use user/pass for local development with local AEM Author
   + Leave blank to connect to AEM without authentication
-+ `REACT_APP_AUTHORIZATION=admin:admin`: Set basic auth credentials to use if connecting to an AEM Author environment (for development only).
++ `REACT_APP_AUTHORIZATION=admin:admin`: Set basic authentication credentials to use if connecting to an AEM Author environment (for development only).
 If connecting to a Publish environment, this setting is not necessary.
 + `REACT_APP_DEV_TOKEN`: Dev token string.
-To connect to remote instance, beside Basic auth (user:pass) you can use Bearer auth with DEV token from Cloud console
+To connect to remote instance, beside Basic authentication (user:pass) you can use Bearer authentication with DEV token from Cloud console
 + `REACT_APP_SERVICE_TOKEN`: Path to service credentials file.
 To connect to remote instance, authentication can be done with Service token also (download file from the Developer Console).

 ### Proxy AEM requests